arnel-arnaldo/React-Complete-Guide/README.md

 # React - The Complete Guide

-## Section 7: Debugging React Apps
+## Section 8: Time to Practice: a Complete Practice Project

 1. Module Introduction
-   - this is a section about finding & fixing errors
+   - this is section that will apply all the concepts learned from past sections; new concepts will be introduced as well.
-   - the example files (from Section 6) are slighly altered so there will be errors when run.
+   - the app is about adding username and age to a list.
-   - delete the src folder from Section 6.
+   - delete the src folder from Section 7.
    - delete the package.json and package-lock.json.
-   - copy the new src folder from Section 7 (master).
+   - copy the new src folder from Section 8 (master).
-   - copy the new package.json from Section 7 (master).
+   - copy the new package.json from Section 8 (master).
    - run npm install to recreate dependencies (node_modules) folder.
-2. Understanding React Error Messages
+2. Adding a "User" Component
-   - a message can imply the error be of the two types: **typo or syntax error**.
+3. Adding a Reusable "Card" Component
-3. Analyzing Code Flow and Warnings
+4. Adding a Reusable "Button" Component
-   - there's another error that doesn't display messages but output is wrong: **logic error**
+5. Managing the User Input State
-   - you can use your browser **Dev Tools (F12)** to see if there's any warning that might implicitly be related to the logic error.
+6. Adding Validation and Resetting Logic
-4. Working with Breakpoints
+7. Adding an Users List Component
-   - on your <ins>Dev Tools > Sources</ins>, locate the file you want to debug.
-Then you can click on the line number where you wish to have the breakpoint.
-The execution will pause on the breakpoint and then you can execute each line step-by-step from there.
-From there, you can check the values of variable.
+8. Managing a List of Users via State
-5. Using the React DevTools
+9. Adding the "ErrorModal" Component
-   - add the **React Developer Tools** to your browser.
+10. Managing the Error State